 -----------------------Start of change 1-------------------------------------------

-9.6.X Resource Type semanticRuleRepository
+9.6.65 Resource Type semanticRuleRepository

 A <semanticRuleRepository> resource is a child resource of the <CSEBase> resource.
 The <semanticRuleRepository> resource may have one or multiple <reasoningRules> child resources to represent different sets of reasoning rules in the oneM2M system.
 A reasoning initiator can create <reasoningJobInstance> child resources of a <semanticRuleRepository> resource to initiate desired reasoning operations.